The title of this post asks a crucial question.

 Why Engaging Patients in the Revenue Cycle Process Matters

-Effective documentation improvement and revenue cycle management play a big part in creating a positive encounter for patients, but organizations often fall short in engaging the patient in those processes — yet another aspect of overall experience.
+Effective documentation improvement and revenue cycle management play a big part in creating a positive encounter for patients, but organizations often fall short in engaging the patient in those processes — yet another aspect of the overall experience.

 That's not the case at SCP Health, according to Cantrell.